 The one on the left is a little over 20-years old, and the one on the right is over 80-years old.
 The reproduction’s mirror is larger (16-inches), and the feet were originally chrome.
 I painted them to look more like the real Sparton, and added the Sparton dial image.
 Besides the size, the biggest difference is metal vs. plastic for the chrome, and of course tubes vs. transistors for the sound.

 Why was the reproduction made larger, and why were the feet chrome?
-Here are a couple of print ads from the 1930’s that might give us some clues.
-One of the ads says the mirror is 16-inches, even though it was really 14-inches, and the other ad gets the size correct, but mentions “silver ball supports”, even though they were black.
-(The ads and all photos can be enlarged with a click.)
+In a print ad from the 1930’s, it incorrectly says the mirror is 16-inches, even though it was really 14-inches.
+Another ad mentions “silver ball supports”, even though they were black.
+Or, maybe they just thought the reproduction shouldn’t precisely match the real thing.

 After selling most of my radios, it was nice to add one…especially the historic Sparton Bluebird.